klemenjak/YoMoPie/README.md

 ## Methods

-In this section every method from the library is listed and you will find a detailed description on the parameters and returns of each function.
-For more information you will also find the full source code of the function.
+In this Section, we describe every method of our  package.
+A description of function parameters and return values is given.

 ### __init__

-**Description**: This is the constructor and it creates a new YoMoPi object.
-It also creates a new SPI objects for each YoMoPi object.
+**Description**: This method represents  the constructor and creates a new YoMoPie object.

 **Parameters**: None.

 **Returns**: Nothing.

 ```python
 def __init__(self):
        self.spi=spidev.SpiDev()